Westchester Jewish Film Festival 2018

-This year we feature 38 engaging, thought-provoking, and entertaining films—a robust mix of documentaries and narratives, along with all eight episodes of False Flag, one of the latest in Israel’s brilliant streak of political thrillers made for TV.
+This year we feature 41 engaging, thought-provoking, and entertaining films—a robust mix of documentaries and narratives, along with all 10 episodes of The Writer, one of the latest in Israel’s brilliant streak of dramas made for TV.

 —Bruni Burres, festival programmer